abrunevsky/currency-converter/README.md

 ```

 # Usage
-Before the next steps make sure that docker services are started.
+Before the next steps make sure that the project is started.

 ## CLI commands
 1. Get list of all available currencies: